Middle Fork Salmon Rafting

 Packing for your rafting trip

 You will be provided with a suggested packing list after signing up for the trip.
-The key equipment is good river footwear and clothing that protects you from the rain and the sun.
-While rain rarely falls in the summer, proper rain gear will make it a much more joyful experience if it does.
+The key equipment includes good river footwear and clothing that protects you from the rain and the sun.
+Proper rain gear will make any rain showers a much more joyful experience.
 Here are some rain gear, footwear, and other clothing options we recommend.

 Middle Fork Fishing

 Fishing on the Middle Fork Salmon River is excellent and usually gets better after the water levels drop in mid-July.
 Poles should be protected in sturdy cases, and only a small amount of tackle is needed.
 Dry flies and small spinners with single barbless hooks work well; you do not need waders or nets.
 The river is catch and release only so all hooks must be single and barbless.
 Those wishing to fish can purchase an Idaho License on-line through Idaho Fish and Game.

 Getting There and Away